donsolana/BioVerse/README.md

 ## Scaling
 * I had setup a cloud-based Postgres sql server.
 However, firewall restrictions with my company laptop made experimenting with this architecture impossible.
+/n
+* To make this architecture work however.
+Set up a database connection with ***DBI***, then simply replace the **"test"** dataset everywhere in the app with the database.
+/n
+* Use **DBPLYR** to query the database and keep the current syntax constant.
+Or use SQL directly /n
+* Cache the plots to decrease load time.
+/n
+* Perform some of the logic in a different R session perharps with Plumber.
+/n
+* Alternatively, use connect with a Spark Cluster and use sparklyr

+## Testing
+* UI test, the ui components where "snapshotted" and can be used to check for changed behaivours in the future.

+* The DataServer logic is checked for reactivity and to ensure that implemented logic for each search term is decoupled.